-The day after our horseback riding adventure in Turrialba Costa Rica Arienne and I set out to hike the trails of La Marta Wildlife Refuge.
-This natural reserve is near the Pejibaye town in Cartago and Rio Atirro, a small river that runs through the northern province.
+The day after our horseback riding adventure in Costa Rica, Arienne and I set out to hike the trails of La Marta Wildlife Refuge.
+This natural reserve is near the Pejibaye town in Cartago and the Atirro, a small river that runs through the northern province.

 It’s hard to believe some of the land was destroyed by squatters in the 1980s.
 Since then, it has been declared a UNESCO World Natural Heritage Site and locals now dedicate their time to protection, preservation, and conservation of the natural wildlife that lives here.
 The town is also beginning to open up the area for tourism (they are even starting to pave the roads nearby) and like all tropical rain forests in Costa Rica, this one is used by students and researchers at local universities to study natural habitats and ecology.

 Costa Rica is known for its outdoor adventures and it’s the perfect place for active travellers like me.
 I also came to Costa Rica because I wanted to experience what makes the Ticos tick.
 Costa Rica is ranked the happiest country in the world by the New Economics Foundation’s 2013 Happy Planet Index, based on human well-being and environmental impact or low ecological footprint that causes the least amount of permanent damage to the planet and impact on future generations.
 The country’s mystical rainforests, lush landscapes, quiet streams, and high elevations make for some of the most serene retreats and a true pura vida.
 Hector, our local guide, promised us la mirador.
 I’m not sure what this meant but I liked the way it rolled off the tongue and was eager to see what it could be!